Philip Sidney, 2nd Baron De L'Isle and Dudley

-Philip Sidney, 2nd Baron De L'Isle and Dudley DL (28 January 1828 – 17 February 1898) was an English Peer.
+Philip Sidney, 2nd Baron De L'Isle and Dudley (28 January 1828 – 17 February 1898), was an English hereditary peer.

 Early life

-Sidney was born in London, England on 28 January 1828.
-He was the youngest child and only son born to Philip Sidney, 1st Baron De L'Isle and Dudley and the former Lady Sophia FitzClarence.
+Sidney was born in London, England, on 28 January 1828.
+He was the youngest child and only son born to Philip Sidney, 1st Baron De L'Isle and Dudley, and his wife, the former Lady Sophia FitzClarence.
 His mother was an illegitimate daughter of King William IV and his mistress, the actress Dorothea Jordan.
-His father was the only son of Sir John Shelley-Sidney, 1st Baronet and Henrietta Hunloke and was a first cousin of poet Percy Bysshe Shelley.
+His father was the only son of Sir John Shelley-Sidney, 1st Baronet, and Henrietta Hunloke, and was a first cousin of poet Percy Bysshe Shelley.